 BEE FIG Ficus albipila King (1888) SECTION: OREOSYCEAE

-Latin: White hairs referring to the white hairs on the fig (or possibly the underside of the leaves which are not obvious in Borneo.
+Latin: White hairs referring to the white hairs on the underside of the leaves which are not obvious in Borneo.
 In Australia variously known as the Poison Fig (because of the highly irritant latex) or Abbey Fig. In Thailand known as the Bee Fig due to the fact that migrant Giant Honeybees Apis dorsata often hang their nests from the branches .
 Around Cairns in N. Queensland this fig is known as Gimuy after the local Aboriginal tribe who in the past carved war shields from the large buttresses.

 ID: Mature trees are very similar to the other 4 species of SECTION: Oreosycea figs found in Borneo all of which have tall straight white trunks with large buttresses and are best identified by the (fallen) fruit and leaves.

-Leaves: Adult leaves are oblong heart shaped with cordate bases quite similar to the leaves of Ficus variegata but with a shiny or waxy surface above.
+Leaves: Adult leaves are oblong heart shaped sometimes with cordate bases quite similar to the leaves of Ficus variegata but with a shiny or waxy surface above.
 Young plants have heart shaped serrated leaves also remarkably similar to young plants of Ficus variegata.
 In Thailand the leaves have dense white hairs on the underside

-Fig: The figs hang on short thick stalks in the leaf axils towards the ends of the branches and ripen, green, orange to dark red, and are usually covered in a thin layer of dense white hairs hence the Latin name.
+Fig: The figs are often stipitate and hang on short thick stalks in the leaf axils towards the ends of the branches and ripen, green, yellow to bright red.
+In Australia the fig fruit are covered in short, dense white hairs but in Borneo the figs are smooth.

 Similar species: The tall straight white trunk can be mistaken for the other Oreosycea figs found in Borneo as well as the two very common species of giant Koompasia trees.
 Local botanists often mistake this tree for Ficus variegata but unlike F. variegata the fig fruits do not grow from the trunk but hang on stalks from the ends of the branches